cdc19/EDF6938/README.md

 To view the full report for the final project click here: https://rawgit.com/cdc19/EDF6938/master/FinalProject.html

-The /Documents/ folder contains all of the knitted .pdf results files from each of the projects in this repository.
+The /Documents/ folder contains all of the knitted .pdf files from each of the projects in this repository.